stralex7/iosxr-j2/README.md

 The template itself is located in `roles/gre/templates`.
 You can use this for autogenerating configuration files based on your requirements.

-By default produced files are placed in /tmp
+By default files are placed in /tmp

-#### I have missed a several configuration parts, that was obvious a year ago, but couldn't recall them today
-Where to apply generated route-policy
+Where to apply a generated route-policy
 ```
 router bgp 65201
  bgp router-id 10.3.117.162